Mantablast/WeatherDashboardAPI/README.md

 # Weather Dashboard API

 ## Purpose
-A website that displays the weather for a user search city.
+A website that displays the weather for a user searched city.

 ## Built With
 * HTML